tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 ## Capture Groups `()`

+By placing part of a regular expression inside round brackets or parentheses, you can group that part of the regular expression together.
+This allows you to apply a quantifier to the entire group or to restrict alternation to part of the regex.

+Only parentheses can be used for grouping.
+Square brackets define a character class.
+Curly braces are used by a quantifier with specific limits.

 Use Parentheses for Grouping and Capturing.

 We can group an expression and use these groups to reference or enforce some rules.
 To group an expression, we enclose them in parentheses `()`.